Ichoui/Aurora/README.md

 ### Installation
 `npm i` for dependencies
 <br> Create a typescript file here `src/environments/keep.ts` and then :
-- export a const named `DARKSKY_API_KEY`
-- export a const named `GOOGLE_PROJECT_NUMBER` (represent Sender ID in Firebase)
+- export a const named `OPENWHEATHER_API_KEY`

-You will need an DarkSky API Key (free up to 1000 calls/day, then 1€/10.000 calls), a Firebase project & a OneSignal free account.
+You will need an OpenWeatherMap free account.

 ### About
-Aurora Northern Lights Forecast & WeatherDarksky.
+Aurora Northern Lights Forecast
 <br>
 Mobile App (IONIC Angular).
 This project will be deployed on Android mobile devices in a first time.